0fie/Maika/docs/INSTALL.md

 #### How to install?

-My entire [home-manager](https://github.com/nix-community/home-manager) configuration can be installed on any machine running Nix.
+This entire [home-manager](https://github.com/nix-community/home-manager) configuration can be installed on any machine running Nix.
 At least that's what I think.
-Assuming you're already using flakes, below are the commands to install it:
+Assuming you're already using flakes, here are the commands to install it:

 ```nix
 bash -i